 Results

-The probability of site occupancy of 56% of the species (n=63 out of 113 reef fish species) had both direct and indirect relationship with coral cover.
-Overall, 37% (n=42) were coral-associated fish (Partite B, Fig. 1) and 19% (n=21) were co-occurring fish (Partite C, Fig. 1).
-Species from the partite C belonged to higher trophic levels than species in the partite B (β=0.58, F1,61= 7.66, P=0.007) (Fig. 2).
-There were no differences in body size between partities (Fig. 2).
-The coral-associated fish establishing links with more coral species were Acanthurus coeruleus, Sparisoma axillare, and Scarus zelindae (Fig. 1, partite B).
-Co-occurring fish establishing more links with coral-associated fish were Lutjanus analis, Amblycirrhitus pinos, and Sphyraena barracuda (Fig. 1, partite C).
+Overall, 37% (n=42) out of 113 reef fish were coral-associated fish, and 19% (n=21) were co-occurring fish (Fig. 2).
+In total, the probability of site occupancy of 56% of the fish species (n=63) had both direct and indirect relationship with coral cover.
+Thus, the tripartite network comprised 71 species (eight corals, 63 reef fish species).
+The corals establishing more links with fish were Millepora alcicornis and Mussismilia hispida (13 and 12, respectively), and coral-associated fish establishing links with more coral species were Acanthurus coeruleus, Sparisoma axillare, and Scarus zelindae (6, 5 and 5, respectively) (Fig. 2).
+Co-occurring fish establishing more links with coral-associated fish were Lutjanus analis, Amblycirrhitus pinos, and Sphyraena barracuda (8, 7 and 5, respectively) (Fig. 2).

+Coral removal based on degree centrality produced the lowest network robustness, considering the direct and indirect effects of coral species loss on fish taxonomic (TD) and functional diversity (FD) (Figs. 3 and 4).
+Despite the overlap with the confidence interval of random removals, robustness of TD considering direct and indirect effects was lower than 75% and 76% of the robustness produced by the random removals, and the robustness of FD was lower than 67% and 58% of the random removals considering the direct and indirect effects of coral species loss (Fig. 3).
+In contrast, the robustness of TD and FD produced by the vulnerability-based removal was generally higher than the robustness produced by random removals (Fig. 3).
+We hereby focus the forthcoming results on the degree centrality scenario that yielded the lower robustness to coral loss.

-Fish functional diversity showed greater robustness (R) to coral loss compared to taxonomic diversity.
-Despite the removal of corals and 42 fish species directly associated with them, the functional diversity of the fish assemblage remained robust in the face of the direct loss of corals (R=0.85), whereas the taxonomic diversity showed low robustness to coral loss (R=0.54).
-Additionally, the removal of corals and 63 fish species directly and indirectly related to corals resulted in both taxonomic and functional diversity showing limited robustness to coral loss (R=0.31 and R=0.57, respectively) (Fig. 3).
+In the degree centrality scenario of coral removal, fish functional diversity showed greater robustness (R) to coral loss compared to taxonomic diversity.
+Despite the removal of corals and 42 fish species directly associated with them, the functional diversity of the fish assemblage remained robust in the face of the direct loss of corals (R=0.82), whereas the taxonomic diversity showed low robustness to coral loss (R=0.52).
+Additionally, the removal of corals and 63 fish species directly and indirectly related to corals resulted in both taxonomic and functional diversity showing limited robustness to coral loss (R=0.31 and R=0.57, respectively) (Fig. 4).